ktaylor63/southeast/site/content/news/interior-seeks-ideas-to-further-strengthen-incentives-and-voluntary-partnerships-for-landowner-conservation-of-wildlife.md

 Potential ideas for improving incentives to landowners include establishing conservation “banks” for candidate and other at-risk species.
 Already in use in many parts of the country for listed species, conservation banks sell credits that allow landowners to offset the impact of their activities on those species, as well as to buy credits that reward landowners for making habitat improvements.
 By focusing its resources strategically, the bank can conserve habitat on a landscape scale and provide greater benefits to a species rather than having small, isolated patches of habitat on many different properties.
 Also under consideration is the development of a new type of agreement that would provide landowners with assurances that conservation actions taken to benefit species prior to listing could be used to offset the adverse effects of activities carried out later, in the event the species is listed.

-To view the Advance Notice of Proposed Rulemaking on Expanding Incentives forVoluntary Conservation Actions under the Endangered Species Act, visit:[fws.gov/endangered/improving_ESA/landowner_incentives.html](http://www.fws.gov/endangered/improving_ESA/landowner_incentives.html).
+To view the Advance Notice of Proposed Rulemaking on Expanding Incentives for Voluntary Conservation Actions under the Endangered Species Act, visit:[fws.gov/endangered/improving_ESA/landowner_incentives.html](https://www.fws.gov/endangered/improving_ESA/landowner_incentives.html).

-For more information on the Fish and Wildlife Service’s current landowner tools, visit: [fws.gov/endangered/landowners/landowner-tools.html](http://www.fws.gov/endangered/landowners/landowner-tools.html).
+For more information on the Fish and Wildlife Service’s current landowner tools, visit: [fws.gov/endangered/landowners/landowner-tools.html](https://www.fws.gov/endangered/landowners/landowner-tools.html).

-To learn more about the Endangered Species Program, visit [fws.gov/endangered/](http://www.fws.gov/endangered/).
+To learn more about the Endangered Species Program, visit [fws.gov/endangered/](https://www.fws.gov/endangered/).

 Written comments and information concerning incentives for private land conservation of at-risk species can be submitted by one of the following methods: